hocbigg/art-history/README.md

 ### After the Core

 These three subjects are the foundation, not the whole field: they cover what virtually everyone in art history needs before specializing.
 Once you have worked through them, [Advanced Topics](advanced_topics.md) branches into specialization tracks, including period and regional deep dives, critical theory, museum and curatorial studies, and conservation.
 [Projects](projects.md) gathers step-by-step guides for producing things yourself, from a formal analysis essay to a small digital exhibition or a piece of provenance research.
-For deeper literature and extended video and audio material, see [Readings](extras/readings.md) and [Courses](extras/courses.md).

 ## Curriculum